-Accenting the Mystic Blue Pearl color of the body, the sill and the lower portions of the front and rear fascias were finished in Starbright Silver.
-The lower surface of the body was defined by a subtle undercut that rises slightly toward the rear wheel.
+Using a new Mystic Blue Pearl paint, the Nassau looked the part of a luxury car.
+Accenting the new paint, a Starbright Silver color was added to the sill as well as the lower portions of the front and rear fascias.
+The lower surface of the car’s body was defined by a subtle undercut that rises slightly towards the rear wheel.

-In side view, the upper portion of the rear hatch was steeply raked, with the back light swept cleanly around to the C-pillars.
-The lower portion of the tapering back light glass was pulled emphatically rearward, a treatment repeated in the near vertical surface of the lower hatch.
-The flanking taillamps were graphically the reverse of the headlamps, with the lenses growing wider as they sweep around to the side, with the bright accent along the bottom of the lens.
-Much of the lens was populated by rows of bright rectangles set in a red field, the rectangles helping to delineate the surface of the rear quarters when the lamps were unlit.
-All exterior lighting were visually distinctive with the use of atypical textures, colors and LED technology.
+Looking at the car from the side, the upper portion of the rear hatch was steeply raked with the rear glass swept cleanly around into the C-pillars.
+The lower portion of the tapering rear glass was pulled rearward. a treatment repeated in an upright surface of the lower part of the hatch.
+Flanking taillamps were graphically reversed of the car’s headlamps with the taillamp lenses growing wider as they wrapped around to the side of the car.
+The taillamp lenses utilize rows of bright rectangles set in a red field, which delineate the surface of the rear quarters when the lamps were unlit.
+The Nassau used distinctive atypical textures, colors, and LED technology in its exterior lighting.

-The shape was inspired and reminiscent of Constantin Brancusi’s famous Bird in Space sculptures.
+The shape was inspired by Constantin Brancusi’s famous Bird in Space sculptures.
 Brancusi, an artist based in Paris from the 1920s to the 1940s, was preoccupied by physical attributes of birds in flight, or more specifically, the essence of flight.
-The theme fitted perfectly with the vehicle’s goal of giving the constant impression of smooth, slender movement.
-Within the housing of the instrument panel (I/P) was a three-layer screen, which allows the simultaneous display of the navigation, passenger entertainment and vehicle function displays.
+The theme fit with the vehicle’s goal of giving the constant impression of smooth, slender movement.
+Within the IP was a three-layer screen, which allows the simultaneous display of the navigation, passenger entertainment, and vehicle function displays.

-The four handsomely-formed bucket seats were covered in cream-colored leather, with the suede accents in a fine bamboo texture, a theme repeated on the door trim panels.
-Occupants could gaze upward through twin “Picture View” skylights, longitudinal blue-tinted glass panels that run the length of the roof panel.
-Those in the rear seats can enjoy a movie displayed on the flush video screens incorporated into the rear-facing portion of each of the front seat headrests.
+Four formed bucket seats were covered in cream-colored leather, with the suede accents in a fine bamboo texture, a theme repeated on the door trim panels.
+Occupants could gaze upward through twin skylights, longitudinal blue-tinted glass panels that run the length of the roof panel.
+Those in the rear seats can enjoy video on the flush video screens incorporated into the rear-facing portion of each of the front seat headrests.

-Running fore-aft between the seats was a center console with a satin silver trim strip that travels from the I/P center stack to the upper rear seat backs.
-Set within the console were the front and rear “joystick” controls designed to function much like the “mouse” control of a home or office computer.
+Running between both rows of seats was a center console with a satin silver trim strip that travels from the IP center stack to the upper rear seatbacks.
+Set within the console were front and rear “joystick” controls designed to function much like the “mouse” control of a computer.
 Power window switches and flush-mounted pop-up cup holders were also contained in the console.

 2007 Chrysler Nassau Concept Image Gallery: